 - Keep BOBs at home, work, school, in your vehicle, and anywhere you go frequently

 3. Disaster Communication Plan

-This is one of the most important elements of disaster preparedness, yet it is also one of the most-overlooked parts of planning.
+This is one of the essential elements of disaster preparedness, yet it is also one of the most overlooked parts of planning.

 Let’s say that a disaster strikes while your kids are at school.
 Because cell phones rarely work during major disasters, how would you get in contact with your kids?